brickj/trading-ai/00_provisional_patent.md

 The method of claim 1, wherein the market-adaptive calibration calculates adaptive thresholds using the formula: adaptive_threshold = base_threshold × volatility_factor × sector_factor × accuracy_factor × regime_factor.

 ### Claim 6 (Dependent on Claim 1)
-The method of claim 1, wherein the multi-model ensemble runs Ollama local model, OpenAI GPT, and DeepSeek model simultaneously, computes median sentiment with confidence intervals, and triggers human review for variance above 0.3.
+The method of claim 1, wherein the multi-model ensemble runs multiple LLM models simultaneously, computes median sentiment with confidence intervals, and triggers human review for variance above a configurable threshold between 0.2 and 0.4.

 ### Claim 7 (Dependent on Claim 1)
 The method of claim 1, wherein the configurable variance thresholds are set between 0.2 and 0.4 for high disagreement detection and between 0.1 and 0.2 for medium disagreement detection.